-Support for Chrome 69, Firefox 60, 61, and 62, and for Edge 42 (comes with Windows 10 April 2018 Update).
+Support for Chrome 71, Firefox 63 and 64, and for Edge 44.
 You can now create automated functional web tests on pages opened in the recent versions of these web browsers.

 Support for the recent versions of controls: